neutrl/nicebot-discord-bot/README.md

 - `!quote` command to search and display quotes from a database
 - `!friday` command to celebrate Fridays with Rebecca Black (only works on Fridays!)
 - `!stock` command to check real-time stock prices and market data
+- `!bartender` command to link to the Bartender song on YouTube
 - `!triggers` command to display help and information about bot features
 - User location persistence across bot restarts
 - Ignores its own messages to prevent infinite loops